 Media, Culture, and Communication Studies Minor

-The Media, Culture, and Communication Studies (MCCS) minor is aimed at providing a focus for students who, while completing their humanities and social sciences electives, are interested in exploring the role of the digital technologies in the study of contemporary culture.
+The Media, Culture, and Communication Studies minor (MCCS) allows students to complete their Humanities and Social Sciences requirement while exploring the role of the digital technologies in the study of contemporary culture.

 To earn the Minor in Media, Culture, and Communications Studies, students must select from the following courses, as listed below, earning a grade of "C" or better.

 |Select three of the following electives:||12|

 |APPLIED TECHNICAL COMMUNICATION|

 |COMMUNICATION WITH PHOTOGRAPHY|